bircany/FileConverter/README.md

 # FileConverter

-# FileConverter

-FileConverter is a Python project designed to convert files between different formats.
+FileConverter is a Java project designed to convert files between different formats.
 It supports a variety of file types and offers an easy-to-use interface for batch file conversion.

 ## Features